 Not long ago the world was mobilised by a girl with a hand-made banner.

-Now, like lone leaves, people are swept along the emptied streets.
+Now, lone leaves, we are swept along emptied streets.

 The girl stays home and we do the same.